-- 1. Each site shall establish a pool of interviewers selected by the steward and principal. - 2.
-Each site interview team shall include at least one administrator and two teachers from the pool and selected by the principal. - 3.
-All site interview teams will be trained in the interview process.
-All interview team members (principals, APs and teachers) will be required to participate in the training process - 4.
-If members are not able to participate in an in-person training, a module will be available on the HR web site for administrators and teachers. - 5.
-HR will randomly monitor interviews to ensure process is being followed and give feedback on process.
-Union stewards may sit in on any interviews at their site. - 6.
-HR in collaboration with MFT will provide assistance with interviewing skills, preparing resume and portfolio development.
+- 5. Each site interview team shall include at least one administrator and two teachers from the site interview pool and will be selected by the principal.
+The interview questions and rubric shall align with the job posting. - 6.
+HR will randomly monitor interviews to ensure the process is being followed and give feedback on process.
+Union stewards may sit in on any interviews at their site. - 7.
+HR in collaboration with MFT will provide assistance with interviewing skills, preparing resume and portfolio development. - 8.
+If the principal is not available for the entire interview process, he/she will delegate their decision making authority to the team.